New Euralarm position paper published: smart cities, revolution in every area of life

 In a few pages, the document demonstrates the need for safety and security to be better integrated into rankings, performance indicators and standards for smart cities.

-The white paper, Smart cities: Revolution in every area of life, builds upon the current debate on the management of a city’s assets and community services via new net-based technologies, a new paradigm in urban development referred to as ‘smart city’.
+The white paper, Making Europe's Smart cities safe, secure and resilient, builds upon the current debate on the management of a city's assets and community services via new net-based technologies, a new paradigm in urban development referred to as 'smart city'.
 As a growing global population is rapidly driving cities to their limits, smart cities are seen as the answer to the most pressing questions in modern urbanism.

 As 'smarter' cities are increasingly digitalising services such as the organisation of transportation networks and other critical infrastructures, protecting this virtual backbone is key to the future development of cities.
 An urban community can only function properly if normal life can resume as quickly as possible after an incident, claims the paper.
 It is easy to make the case to see safety and security as foundation of smart cities.

 Central to the discussion on smart cities are various indices built to evaluate how 'smart' a city is.
 Those indices are not only widely divergent but mostly ignore the problematics of security, safety and resilience.
 They rely on different sets of key performance indicators which are only recently being aligned and defined on the basis of robust standards.
 A work in which Euralarm Memnbers are heavily involved.